 is situated on the American side of the river.
-In the year 1748. the Abbé François Piquet, who was afterwards styled the "Apostle of the Iroquois," was sent to establish a mission at this place, as many of the Indians of that tribe had manifested a desire of embracing Christianity.
-A settlement was began in connection with this mission, and a fort, called "La Presentation," was built at the mouth of the Oswegatchie, on the west side.
-The remains of the walls of this Fort are still to be seen, In October, 1749. it was attacked by a band of Indians from the Mohawks, who. although bravely repulsed, succeeded in destroying the pallisades of the fort and two of the vessels belonging to the colony.
+In the year 1748, the Abbé François Piquet, who was afterwards styled the "Apostle of the Iroquois," was sent to establish a mission at this place, as many of the Indians of that tribe had manifested a desire of embracing Christianity.
+A settlement was begun in connection with this mission, and a fort, called "La Presentation," was built at the mouth of the Oswegatchie, on the west side.
+The remains of the walls of this Fort are still to be seen.
+In October, 1749, it was attacked by a band of Indians from the Mohawks, who, although bravely repulsed succeeded in destroying the palisades of the fort, and two of the vessels belonging to the colony.
 The Abbé Piquet retired from the settlement soon after the defeat of Montcalm, and finally returned to France, where he died in 1781.
-Ogdensburgh has increased rapidly within the past few years, and will doubtless become a large manufacturing place.
-The Northern Railroad, (now leased by the Vermont Central Company) which runs to Lake Champlain, a distance of one hundred and eighteen miles, and which connects at Rouse's Point with the railroads to Boston and Montreal, has its terminus here.
-The Northern Transportation Company's Steamers connect here with the Northern Railroad.
+Ogdensburg has increased rapidly within the past few years, and will doubtless become a large manufacturing place.
+The Northern Railroad (now leased by the Vermont Central Company) which runs to Lake Champlain, a distance of one hundred and eighteen miles, and which connects at Rouse's Point with the railroad to Boston and Montreal, has its terminus here.
+The Northern Transportation Company's Steamers connect here with the Vermont Central Railway.
+The population of Ogdensburg is about 11,000 and it has lately been incorporated as a city.